 English: The English paper tests your child’s creative writing skills and normally includes planning out and writing a piece of work.

 What’s The Difference Between CEM And GL Exams?

-Although both CEM and GL Assessment exams cover English, maths, verbal and non-verbal reasoning, there are a number of key differences.
-It’s important for parents to know which exam your child will be taking so their study plan can be tailored accordingly.
+Although both CEM and GL Assessment exams cover English, maths, and verbal and non-verbal reasoning, there are a number of key differences.
+It’s important for parents to know which exam their child will be taking so their study plan can be tailored accordingly.

-Does My Child Have To Take The 11+?
+Does My Child Have To Take The 11+ Exam?

 When Do I Prepare My Child For The 11+?

 11+ exam success is much more likely if your child is prepared academically and has their exam technique mastered.
 Ideally, it’s a good idea to start developing your child’s subject knowledge and skills from at least Year 4.

 Hiring a private tutor is a great way to help introduce some of the exam techniques separately to their general school work.
 Tutors can also help prepare students for working under timed conditions and getting to grips with some of the trickier types of question formats.
 Having this extra support means you know your child is getting all the right information as well as the extra help they need.
 For more information regarding our 11+ tutoring programmes, click here.

 One of the most effective ways to get to grips with the 11+ exam is to take 11 plus mock exams.
 These not only give your child insights into how the exam will be on the big day but will also give you insights into how your child might perform on the day.
 Their results will also help you to plan further revision and focus on any areas of weakness.